davidgarland/types/src/bidirectional_type_checking/README.md

          Γ[∃a] ⊢ ∃a • e ⇒⇒ ^∃a'' ⊣ ∆
 ```

-The Haskell for this is a little large, as we need to check that `∃a` is in the context,
-generate two fresh names,

 ```Haskell
 applyType (Exs x) e = do
   ctxHas (Exs x)